sskorol/vosk-api-gpu/README.md

 ### Important notes

-- Jetson Nano won't work with latest large model due to high memory requirements (at least 8Gb RAM).
+- Jetson Nano won't work with the latest large model due to high memory requirements (at least 8Gb RAM).
-- Jetson Xavier **will** work with latest large model if you remove `rnnlm` folder from `model`.
+- Jetson Xavier **will** work with the latest large model if you remove `rnnlm` folder from `model`.
 - Make sure you have at least Docker (20.10.6) and Compose (1.29.1) versions.
 - Your host's CUDA version must match the container's as they share the same runtime.
 Jetson images were built with CUDA 10.1.
 As per the desktop version: CUDA 11.3.0 was used.